Share On

 One Step At A Time

 It’s okay to start small.
-Even implementing one of these suggestions helps a little.
+Even implementing one of these suggestions can make a difference.
 Put in recycling bins or purchase more efficient light bulbs.
 Make a plan to put more of these eco-friendly suggestions into practice over time.
 And tell your community about your commitment to help the planet while you help your residents!

 Infographic